 Puppy Urine Smell and Stains: What Not to Use

-There’s a few solutions that people use to clean up puppy accidents that should be avoided.
+There are a few solutions that people use to clean up puppy accidents that should be avoided.
 They include:

 While bleach is great for fighting stains, avoid using it for puppy accidents.
 Bleach will not kill the odor of dog urine.
 It simply disinfects the area.
 More importantly, bleach is harmful to breathe and is very toxic for your puppy.
 Dogs use their noses to dictate where they’re going to use the bathroom.
 After you’ve cleaned the spot, they’ll return to that area and smell around for their previous bathroom spot.
 By using bleach, you’ll not only fail to eliminate the odor, you’ll get your puppy sick from the fumes.